ethereum/solidity-blog/_posts/2019-12-16-the-python-vyper-compiler.md

 So at present there are currently two *"Vyper"* compilers.
 We at the Ethereum Foundation are working towards building a compiler written in Rust to deliver on the original idea of Vyper.
-The existing Vyper containers are continuing to work towards the same goals in the Python codebase.
-We're hopefull that we can find a way to continue together towards a single "Vyper" with multiple implementations.
+The existing Vyper maintainers are continuing to work towards the same goals in the Python codebase.
+We're hopeful that we can find a way to continue working together towards a single "Vyper" with multiple implementations.